 Alamo Heights Dermatology Physician Assistants

-Dr. Kelso and Dr. Fridlington have extensively trained our PAs, Kim and Erica, to ensure the best care is provided.
-Both our PAs genuinely enjoy meeting with our patients, and it shows in the expert care that is received.
-Here is a little bit more about Kim and Erica:
+Dr. Kelso and Dr. Fridlington have extensively trained our PA, Kim, to ensure the best care is provided.
+Kim genuinely enjoys meeting with our patients, and it shows in the expert care that is received.
+Here is a little bit more about Kim:

 - Kimberley Totman, P.A.